Pulsar based modeling of point spread function of Fermi Large Area Telescope: PSF study with pulsars

 As an example, Fig. \ref{fig:psf_types} illustrates the difference in the event types PSF0,...,PSF3 for different quality of the angular reconstruction.
+The two panels show events binned in equal angular bins $\psi$ and equal solid angle bins $\psi^2$ respectively.
+The top panel gives a better insight on the behavior of the inner PSF while the bottom panel provides a view of the "surface brightness" profile of the PSF.
 One can see that the events belonging to the PSF3 type have the best angular reconstruction quality and are distributed closest to the source.
 The events from the type PSF0 have the worst PSF quality.
 The angular width of the PSF for all the event types increases with decreasing energy and below 100~MeV it becomes larger or comparable to the angular cut of $5^\circ$ considered in our analysis.
 We limit the analysis to $E>100$~MeV for this reason (only bins starting from energy bin 4 of the IRF file are considered).
 The pulsed emission signal statistics becomes weak in the energy range above 10~GeV and our analysis is effectively limited to the energy range below this energy.

 Fig. \ref{fig:profiles_Vela} and \ref{fig:profiles_Vela_3GeV} show comparisons of the model PSF radial profiles from Fermi/LAT IRFs with the pulsar data in the energy ranges 1-1.7 GeV and 5.6-10 GeV for different event types.
 From the top panels of the figures one can see that the analytical model described in section \ref{sec:psf} provides an overall satisfactory description of the data, in the first approximation.
 The bottom panels show residuals of the data fits with the PSF models derived from the IRF file, with positive residuals shown in black and negative residuals in red.